IMF says it lowered own standards for Greek program

 According to the evaluation, the Washington-based lender may have been overly constrained by working with its European partners within a monetary union, and not focused enough on ensuring political support existed within Greece for the rapid economic adjustments called for under the bailout.

-The report also said there was a problem getting adequate data from Athens on its economy, and the IMF should be more sceptical of official data going forward.
+The report also said there was a problem getting adequate data from Athens on its economy, and the IMF should be more skeptical of official data going forward.

 FALSE DATA